 - Notice 2 scents you can smell.
 This could include the smell of flowers nearby, your tea, fresh-cut grass, your clothes, or simply the scent of the space you are in.
 Can’t find anything to smell?
-Consider taking a short walk outside to smell nature, to the kitchen for food smells, or to the bathroom for soap.
+Consider taking a short walk outside to smell nature, to the kitchen for food smells, or the bathroom for soap.

 - Notice 1 flavor you can taste.
 This can be tough, but it can be as simple as the taste of your tongue!
 Can you taste the coffee from the morning, your lunch, or a mint that you had?

 The Anxiety 5, 4, 3, 2, 1 exercise can also be used as an imaging technique for grounding oneself.
-For instance, if you are fearful of flying and are on an airplane preparing for takeoff, acknowledging the sights and sounds around you could cause you to feel more nervous.
+For instance, if you fear flying and are on an airplane preparing for takeoff, acknowledging the sights and sounds around you could cause you to feel more nervous.
 You may want to imagine the destination ahead instead!
 Imaging the feeling of your toes in the sand, the smell of the ocean breeze, or the taste of your favorite comfort food could be more helpful.

 The “Anxiety 5, 4, 3, 2, 1 technique” is grounded in mindfulness, which helps calm the nervous system.
 By shifting your attention from focusing on the causes of anxiety to being curious about your present sensations, the technique encourages you to change your brain’s response to stress in two important ways.
 It can also be used for dissociation grounding techniques, grounding techniques for PTSD or grounding exercises for PTSD, and grounding techniques for ADHD.
 Find out more about 5 grounding techniques for panic attacks here.